 – The U.S. Supreme Court denied Roberson’s motion for a stay of execution.
 Justice Sonia Sotomayor issued a lengthy statement.

 – This afternoon, a Travis County judge issued a temporary restraining order blocking the looming execution of Robert Roberson III based on the subpoena issued by lawmakers.
-The Texas Attorney General’s Office has appealed to the Texas Court of Criminal Appeals.
+The Texas Attorney General’s Office appealed to the Texas Court of Criminal Appeals, which vacated the order.

 Yesterday, October 16, 2024, the Texas House Criminal Jurisprudence Committee held an extraordinary hearing on Roberson’s case, at the conclusion of which the committee issued a subpoena for Roberson to appear before them as a last-ditch effort to stop his execution.